F5Networks/k8s-bigip-ctlr/docs/upgradeProcess.md

 **_Functionality Changes:_**
 * Multi Cluster CRD
   * HTTPS protocol is supported for primaryEndPoint url.
 We recommend configuring the required certificates in the "trusted-certs-cfgmap" deployment parameter to ensure secure communication.
+* CRD
+  * CIS 2.20 and above will no longer update the  status of custom resources it's not monitoring (those with non-matching labels).
+    This prevents conflicts when running multiple CIS deployments in the same k8s cluster, as each deployment can now watch a different set of custom resources with unique labels without interfering with resources managed by other CIS instances.